Simulations of gravitational collapse in null coordinates IV: evolving through the event horizon, with an application to the spherical charged scalar field: Algorithm

 \subsection{Time evolution algorithm}

 We use the ``method of lines'' framework, where one discretises separately in space and time.
-We break up each sub-timestep into the following steps, where Steps 1 and 3 depends on the formulation.
+We break up each sub-timestep into the following steps, where Steps 1 and 3 depend on the formulation.
+For completeness, we include the affine and Bondi formulations in the following pseudo-code, even though we do not use them for any numerical tests in this paper.

-{\bf Step 0}: Assume that on a null cone of constant $u$, the functions $\psi(x)$, $\chi(x)$, and $\ln G(x)$ and/or $R(x)$ are given.
+{\bf Step 0}: Assume that on a null cone of constant $u$, the functions $\psi(x)$, $\chi(x)$, and $G(x)$ and/or $R(x)$ are given.
 When $G$ and $R$ are both given, they must obey the constraint (\ref{Reqn}).
 With a regular centre, we fit these functions to power-series expansions in $x$ about $x=0$.

 {\bf Step 1a}: In the eR or Bondi formulation, we solve the Raychaudhuri equation in its form (\ref{Geqn}) for $G$ by integration, and set the fitting coefficients of $G$ consistently.

 {\bf Step 1b}: Alternatively, in the eG or affine formulation, we solve the Raychaudhuri equation in its form (\ref{Reqn}) as a homogeneous linear second-order ODE for $R$, and we set the fitting coefficients of $R$ consistently.